huzzahforjulia/huzzahforjulia.github.io/3_music.md

 Searching For Greta: A New Musical
 ------
-I co-wrote a musical comedy about climate change and hope with my dad and my high school music teacher.
+I co-wrote a musical comedy about climate change and hope with my dad and my old high school music teacher.
 It was really fun!
 You can watch the entire thing performed live here:

 <br>
 <div style="position:relative;padding-bottom:56.25%;"> <!-- 16:9 Ratio Babyyyy -->